rust-lang/rfcs/text/0000-procedural-vtables.md

 ## Slicing into matrices via the `Index` trait

-The `Index` trait's `index` method returns references.
-Thus, when indexing an `ndarray::Array2` in order to obtain a slice into part of that array, we cannot use the `Index` trait and have to invoke a function.
-Right now this means `array.index(s![5..8, 3..])` in order to obtain a slice that takes indices 5-7 in the first dimension and all indices after the 3rd dimension.
-Instead of having our own `ArrayView` type like what is returned by `Array2::index` we can create a trait with a custom vtable and reuse the `Index` trait.
+We cannot use the `Index` trait to obtain a slice of an `ndarray::Array2` because the `Index` trait's `index` method returns references.
+As a workaround, we have to invoke a function, such as `array.index(s![5..8, 3..])` to obtain a slice that takes indices 5-7 in the first dimension and all indices after the 3rd in the second dimension.
-We keep using the `ArrayView` type as the type of the wide pointer.
+Instead of having our own `ArrayView` type, we can create a trait with a custom vtable and use the `Index` trait.
+We reuse the `ArrayView` type as the type of the wide pointer.

 ```rust
 trait Slice2<T> {}